Introduction

 Dynamic REST call actions - Resource mapping

-"Resource mapping" is available in every REST call action.
-With its help, you can make REST call actions practically as dynamic or variable as you like.
-You can do this by inserting placeholders into the REST call action, which can be filled from various sources.
+"Resource mapping" is available within every REST call action.
+With its help, you can make REST call actions almost as dynamic or variable as you like.
+You can do this by inserting placeholders into the REST call action, which can be fed from various sources.
 When the REST call is executed, the placeholders are filled with the values determined at the time of execution.
 Values can be obtained from the following sources at the time the REST call is executed:

 -